pallets/jinja/docs/api.rst

     .. attribute:: globals

-        A dict of global variables.
-These variables are always available in a template.
-As long as no template was loaded it's safe to modify this dict.
+        A dict of variables that are available in every template loaded by the environment.
+As long as no template was loaded it's safe to modify this.
 For more details see :ref:`global-namespace`.
-        For valid object names have a look at :ref:`identifier-naming`.
+        For valid object names see :ref:`identifier-naming`.

     .. attribute:: policies